Kid Diamond

-Almazbek Raiymkulov, better known as Kid Diamond (born February 18, 1977, in Kyrgyzstan) is a retired boxer in the Lightweight division.
+Almazbek Raimkulov, better known as Kid Diamond (born February 18, 1977, in Kyrgyzstan) is a retired boxer in the Lightweight division.
 He was NABF Champion, and among the first professional fighters from Kyrgyzstan to become known worldwide.
 He turned professional after placing fourth at the Sydney Summer Olympics (2000).

 Raiymukulov lives and trains in Las Vegas, Nevada, US.

 Amateur career

-Raiymkulov represented his country Kyrgyzstan in the 2000 Sydney Olympic Games as a Lightweight fighter.
+Raimkulov represented Kyrgyzstan in the 2000 Sydney Olympic Games as a Lightweight fighter.
 His results were: